dnoegel/homeassistant-to-influxdb/ADR/004-data-processing-strategy.md

 - 2025-11-22: Processing metrics and progress tracking implemented
 - 2025-11-22: Tested with real HA data - 100% success rate on sample batches
 - 2025-11-22: Quality rules validated for all 8 sensor categories
+- 2025-11-23: Simplified to single `value` field for HA compatibility